eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 conda config --env --set channel_priority strict conda install --override-channels -c conda-forge --update-deps --force-reinstall rasterio geopandas pyproj gdal
 ```
-This was a very slow process, and never finished.
-It seems to stop after several hours.
-I left it overnight, no progress.
-Then after I went to copy and pasted the result it started making some process, as though it were paused.
-It repeatedly failed to solve for the environment.
-It ended up with the following error:
+This was a very slow process, but when it completed it ended up with the following error:
 ```
 UnsatisfiableError: The following specifications were found to be incompatible with the existing python installation in your environment: